nicolasferrari/Linux-Server-Configuration/README.md

 * mkdir .ssh.
 Create the .ssh dirctory in Linux

 * touch .ssh/authorized_keys.
-Create the file authorized_keys in the .ssh dirctory
+Create the file authorized_keys in the .ssh directory

 From your local computer run the following command:

 * ssh-keygen

 This command generate two keys, one public and one private.
-The public key has to be copy to the authorized_keys file on the Linux instance.
-The private key should be stored in the computer and use every time the grader user connect into the server.
+The public key has to be copied into the authorized_keys file on the Linux instance.
+The private key should be stored in the local computer and use every time the grader user connect into the server.

 * open the .ssh/authorized_keys and copy the public key that you get with the previous command.
 Follow this tutorial: https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server